New Term, New Start – it’s not just for children!

 I think for every school child they need a period of settling in time when they start a new year.
 To get to know their teacher, their new classroom, classmates and schedule.
 I recommend doing the same in September, and not rushing from the summer into SAD, as many do.
 September is the perfect month for percolation before a powerful last quarter of the year.

 We spend so much time meeting other people’s needs and rushing around to keep up with our schedules that we don’t pause to ask what it’s all for.
 Do that this month.
-Weed out the things that take your time and energy, but don’t give you anything back – chores, people, memberships, regular commitments that haven’t been questioned in forever.
+Weed out the things that take your time and energy, but don’t give you anything back – chores, people, memberships, and regular commitments that haven’t been questioned in forever.

 Do you still enjoy going to that choir?
 Do you have to work from the same place every day?
 Are you settling for a very average local restaurant with your friends when you could club together and taxi to the nearest city?
 Does your child even like going swimming every week?
-(I throw this in for parents who could be claiming back an afternoon or Saturday morning!)
+(I throw this in for parents who could be claiming back an evening or Saturday morning!)

 Once the first couple of weeks are underway, kids seem to gather momentum.
-The new names that were coming up during settling in have stabilised.
+The new names that were coming up during the settling in period have stabilised.
 It seems clear who is going to be “in” this year and who isn’t.
 Extracurricular activities have recommenced.
 The routine is underway.

 What will keep you stable until the end of the year?
 It might be your morning or night time routine.
 Make sure that your routine and your uniform complement one another.